hthuwal/notes/MTP/progress_report.md

 		* converted: e.g `spine is around the muscle`, `spine is next to the muscle`, `spine is along the muscle`

 <br>

+### An Observation:
+- Question Wise scenarios for all these scenarios are updated in the [spreadsheet.](https://docs.google.com/spreadsheets/d/151zuO4OEE7Z1zyyDnMPC5DXp-aeJ31ROvm_7-edUVa8/edit?usp=sharing).
+- If NCERT and Web_child datasets are used independently that is without the ARC dataset:
+	+ We answer 14.42% questions with better scores.
+	+ But when used in conjunctio with ARC dataset, the score
+		* stays same for ARC + NCERT
+		* decreases for ARC + WebChild
+- Can we use the other corpus indirectly so that their effects contribute to the final score?

+---

 - Even using the entire cumulative webchild dataset as corpus seems to only degrade the performance.
 - Why?
 Use the database differently?